Accessible to all

 While much has changed, the heart of the program remains the same.
 Each week, families and volunteers come together to give kids with diverse needs the opportunity to be active in sports, social and recreational activities.
 They create memories and friendships that will last a lifetime.

-Many kids who were learning a Challenger sport for the first time 10 years ago are still with us today, participating in field trips, dances and more as part of young adult social activities.
+Many kids who were learning a Challenger sport for the first time when the program launched are still with us today, participating in field trips, dances and more as part of young adult social activities.

 From the very first YMCA Challenger baseball game a decade ago in 2006, the Frazier family has been part of the program.
 Rick Frazier said his family stumbled into Challenger as a resource for his son, Max, who has special needs.